Welcome to Kol HaLev!

 The Jewish New Year and the Days of Awe are fast approaching.
 We will gather for S’lichot on Saturday, September 5, and for Erev Rosh Hashanah on Sunday, September 13.
 We look forward to coming together as a community for these and all services and celebrations that comprise this season of renewal and self-reflection.

-If you're not a member, or if you have friends or family who may be interested in spending the High Holy Days with Kol HaLev, explore the opportunity to experience our community more deeply through our High Holy Days Season Membership.
+If you're not a member, or if you have friends or family who may be interested in spending the High Holy Days with Kol HaLev, invite them to explore our community more deeply through our High Holy Days Season Membership.
 You can read more about the High Holy Days Season Membership here and download the registration packet here.

 The High Holy Days at HaLev are a community-wide undertaking, and member participation is integral to their success.
 It's a rewarding time to contribute your energy to Kol Halev.
 You'll find a call for High Holy Days volunteers in the August newsletter and the Weekly Update with tasks like helping to set-up our portable ark, co-hosting a kiddush, taking a turn as a greeter or reading a short piece (in English) during a service or organizing a kiddush after each Rosh Hashanah service and the Yom Kippur Neilah.
 Every member is asked to please bring a dessert, fruit plate or vegetable tray (finger food) to at least one of these services.